Dynamics of Dirac solitons in networks: Conservation laws and vertex boundary conditions

 The energy conservation, $\dot E =0$ leads to \baa \left. {\rm Im}\left[\phi_1\partial_t\chi_1^*+\chi_1\partial_t\phi_1^*\right]\right|_{x=0}\nonumber\\ =\left. {\rm Im}\left[\phi_2\partial_t\chi_2^*+\chi_2\partial_t\phi_2^*\right]\right|_{x=0}+\left. {\rm Im}\left[\phi_3\partial_t\chi_3^*+\chi_3\partial_t\phi_3^*\right]\right|_{x=0}.\nonumber\\ \lab{vbc002} \eaa

-As per the above analysis, the VBC for NLDE on metric graphs have been obtained from the energy and current conservation.
+As per the above analysis, the VBC for NLDE on metric graphs have been obtained from the energy and charge conservation.
 However, the VBC given by Eqs.~\re{vbc001} can be fulfilled, if the following linear relations at the vertices are imposed (see Appendix for details):

 where $\alpha_1, \alpha_2, \alpha_3$ are the real constants which will be determined below.
 In the following we will use Eqs.~\re{vbc01} as the vertex boundary conditions for Eq.~\re{nlde1} on a metric star graph.
 When applied to the exact soliton solutions of the NLDE, the VBC will lead to algebraic conditions connecting $\alpha_j$ and $g_j$, as will be derived in the next section.
+We note that in the linear limit ($g_j\to 0$) the vertex boundary conditions given by Eq.~\re{vbc01} preserve the self-adjointness of the (linear) Dirac equation on metric graph, i.e. belong to the class of general boundary conditions derived by Bolte and Harrison in \ci{Bolte}.